These blueberry and white chocolate muffins are soft, moist and packed with juicy blueberries and creamy white chocolate chips.

 Jump to:

-- Fresh or frozen blueberries can be used
+- Versatile - works with fresh or frozen blueberries and can be frozen for later.

 🥘 Ingredients